German government response to the COVID-19 pandemic: 30 March – 5 April

 On 31 March, Jena was the first major German city to announce an obligation to wear masks, or makeshift masks including scarves, in supermarkets, public transport, and buildings with public traffic.
 Minister president of Bavaria, Markus Söder, stated that the problem of mask acquisition needed to be solved before discussing an obligation to wear masks, and demanded a national emergency production of protective masks.

 On 1 April, the project of a European Coronavirus app was publicised that, unlike apps of other countries, could satisfy the requirements of the EU's stringent data protection, releasable in Germany around 16 April.
-The project, titled Pan-European Privacy-Preserving Proximity Tracing (PEPP-PT), involved eight European countries and, on the German side, participation came from the Fraunhofer Institute for Telecommunications, Robert Koch Institute, Technical University of Berlin, TU Dresden, University of Erfurt, Vodafone Germany and (for testing) Bundeswehr.
+The project, titled Pan-European Privacy-Preserving Proximity Tracing (PEPP-PT), involved eight European countries and, on the German side, participation came from the Fraunhofer Institute for Telecommunications, Robert Koch Institute, Technische Universität Berlin, TU Dresden, University of Erfurt, Vodafone Germany and (for testing) Bundeswehr.
 The app would use Bluetooth to register close contact to other people with the app anonymously and warn the user when a person who had previously been in close contact officially registered an infection.
 Most German politicians demanded that public usage should be voluntary.

 On 1 April, health minister Spahn forbade flights from Iran, effective immediately, on the basis of the new Infection Protection Act.
 Chancellor Merkel extended the social distancing measures to 19 April and asked people not to travel during the Easter holidays.

 On 2 April, the Robert Koch Institute changed its previous recommendation that only people with symptoms should wear masks to also include people without symptoms.
 A general obligation to wear masks in public, not supported by the federal government and most regional governments, was discussed.
 It faced the counter-argument of general shortages of protection gear that could not even guarantee supply for the health care and maintenance system.
 At least 2300 of German medical personnel in hospitals were confirmed to have contracted Sars-CoV-2.
 The number of cases from other medical sectors was not systematically collected and thus not known; most federal state governments and the Federal Health Ministry replied to a team of investigating journalists that no information could be given.
 In Bavaria, where 244 medical practices had been closed due to quarantine (141), lack of protection gear (82) and a lack of childcare (21), the Bavarian State Ministry for Health and Care instructed its health departments not to answer the request for information.